 I was reminded of that initial, awful feeling while I walked through the solo painting show, SIKKEMA JENKINS AND CO.
 IS COMPELLED TO PRESENT THE MOST ASTOUNDING AND IMPORTANT PAINTING SHOW OF THE FALL ART SHOW VIEWING SEASON!
 The most jarring work for me was called The Private Memorial Garden of Grandison Harris.
 It depicts a disturbing scene wherein, beneath a dark sky, a grave digger unearths a black woman's corpse from a hole amidst a barren, brown landscape.
 A little black girl appears frozen, eyes wide without expression, playing with a toy bull beside the grave.
 Overseeing the scene is the white silhouette of a shoeless master holding a rifle.

-The Grandison Harris of the painting's namesake is not some figment of Walker's imagination.
+Grandison Harris is not some figment of Walker's imagination.
 He was a real man with children, who was enslaved and taught how to read and write by his masters.
 His primary task as human chattel was to exhume cadavers that were used for training white Georgia Medical College students.
 When Harris was freed after President Lincoln signed the Emancipation Proclamation in 1863, he continued doing his grotesque work.
-While we may never know exactly why, we can speculate that it has to do with the actual limitations of freedom after chattel slavery and the devil's bargains that some people make in order to carry on.
+While we may never know exactly why, we can speculate that it has to do with the actual limitations of freedom after chattel slavery and the devil's bargains that some people made in order to carry on.

 For me, the Harris piece characterizes how I finally came to terms with Walker's art.
 I had to accept that black people, then as well as now, live complicated lives.
 We enjoy many freedoms today while enduring the same horrors that defined Harris's time.
 And there is a need to show the full range of our humanity.
 That is what compelled the curators of the visual galleries at The National Museum of African American History and Culture, affectionately known as a "the Blacksonian," to hang Betye Saar's 1973 mixed-media work, Let Me Entertain You, above Walker's landscape, No World.
 What the museum communicates with this arrangement is that there is no one way to express blackness.